JayMass5800/HabitV8/TERMS_OF_SERVICE.md

 - We are not responsible for health-related decisions based on App data

 ### Health Integration:
-- Health data integration is optional
+- Health data integration is entirely optional and requires explicit consent
-- Health data is used only for habit tracking purposes
+- Health data is used exclusively for habit tracking and personal insights
+- All health data processing occurs locally on your device
+- You can revoke health data permissions at any time through device settings
-- We do not provide medical analysis or recommendations
+- We do not provide medical analysis, diagnosis, or treatment recommendations
 - Always verify health data with certified medical devices
+- Health data is never shared with third parties or used for advertising

 ## 7. Intellectual Property